Starting & Operating a Business in Delta Township

 Some home-based businesses are permitted, some require a Special Land Use Permit, and some are prohibited.
 You can review and fill out the Home Occupation Questionnaire and Regulation packet.

 Delta Township does require you to license a food truck or food cart.
 Special Transitory Food Units Ordinance

 You may need a building permit if you plan to build or modify an existing structure.
 Please contact the Building Department.

 Personal Property Taxes

 The personal property of all entities in the State of Michigan is taxable unless specifically exempted by Michigan general property tax laws.
-Taxable personal property is generally the furniture, fixtures, equipment, machinery, leasehold improvements, office machines, computers and tools of business.
-There are some exceptions for churches, farms and other organizations.
+Taxable personal property is generally the furniture, fixtures, equipment, machinery, leasehold improvements, office machines, computers, and tools of business.
+There are some exceptions for churches, farms, and other organizations.

 Tax day is Dec.
 31 each year.
-The personal property statement requires all property be reported based on its location on Dec.
+The personal property statement requires all property to be reported based on its location on Dec.
 31.

 All businesses with property in Delta Township must comply with state laws.
 The Assessor's Office attempts to mail forms to all entities believed to have taxable property on tax day.
 These forms are mailed the first week of January each year.